Here you will find FACTS and frequently asked questions about the Austrian Film Institute’s REGULATIONS regarding green filming, sorted by topic.

 Documents for Green Filming for submitting a project

-ÖFI+ Green Bonus
+Automatic Funding Programme ÖFI+ and the Green Bonus System

-The Green Bonus can be applied for as part of the ÖFI+ application as a financing component of 5%.
-It is NOT an additional BONUS or incentive for the next project.
+The Green Bonus can be applied for as part of the application for automatic funding for ÖFI+ projects as a financing component of 5%.

 No. Applying for the Green Bonus is not mandatory.

-All relevant information can be found on our Green Filming funding page
+All relevant information can be found here:

 If, after receiving funding from the BMWKMS, automatic ÖFI+ funding including Green Bonus is applied for, the regulations of the Austrian Film Institute regarding green filming must be applied.

-Criteria and Green Filming check
+Criteria and Green Filming Check

 Currently: